Ghantoos7/LRCY/README.md

 # Lebanese Red Cross Youth :hospital:

 The Lebanese Red Cross Youth (LRCY) is a private organization that is dedicated to promoting social awareness and community service among Lebanese citizens of various age groups.
-The LRCY's mission is anchored in three distinct programs: Youth & Health, Human Values & Principles, and Environment.
+LRCY's mission is anchored in three distinct programs: Youth & Health, Human Values & Principles, and Environment.
 These programs are designed to equip young people with the skills and knowledge they need to make a meaningful impact on their communities and society as a whole.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/102875229/234422622-4b144bc3-9934-4c24-90c7-b7d560c17c3e.png" width="150">